ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

  articles three and seven of the family court act will be filed;
   [k.]
-(VIII) circumstances under and procedures by which [referral  to] A  STUDENT  MAY  BE  REFERRED TO ACADEMIC SERVICES, SCHOOL-BASED SUPPORT SERVICES, OR appropriate human service agencies [shall be made]; AND [l. a minimum suspension  period,  for  students  who  repeatedly  are substantially  disruptive  of  the  educational process or substantially interfere with the teacher's authority over the classroom, provided that the suspending authority may reduce such period on a case by case  basis to  be  consistent with any other state and federal law.
+(VIII) circumstances under and procedures by which [referral  to] A  STUDENT  MAY  BE  REFERRED TO ACADEMIC SERVICES, SCHOOL-BASED SUPPORT SERVICES, OR appropriate human service agencies [shall be made];
+  [l. a minimum suspension  period,  for  students  who  repeatedly  are substantially  disruptive  of  the  educational process or substantially interfere with the teacher's authority over the classroom, provided that the suspending authority may reduce such period on a case by case  basis to  be  consistent with any other state and federal law.
 For purposes of
- S. 1040--A  6
+ S. 1040--B  6

  this section, the definition of "repeatedly  are  substantially  disrup- tive"  shall  be  determined  in  accordance with the regulations of the